Grammar-aware sentence classification on quantum computers: Introduction

-The first paper on QNLP, by Zeng and Coecke \cite{Zeng2016}, introduced an approach to QNLP where NLP tasks modelled in the DisCoCat framework are instantiated as quantum computations, and, remarkably, a quadratic speedup was obtained for the task of sentence similarity.
-The mapping's simplicity is attributed to the mathematical similarity of the structures underlying DisCoCat and quantum theory, the latter as formulated by categorical quantum mechanics \cite{1319636}.
-This similarity becomes apparent when both are expressed in the graphical language of string diagrams of monoidal categories or process theories \cite{CKbook}, which are equivalent to tensor networks.
-This is what makes DisCoCat 'quantum-native'.
+The first paper on QNLP using the DisCoCat framework by Zeng and Coecke \cite{Zeng2016}, introduced an approach where a standard NLP task are instantiated as quantum computations.
+The task of sentence similarity was reduced to the closest-vector problem, for which there exists a quantum algorithm providing a quadratic speedup, albeit assuming a Quantum Random Access Memory (QRAM).
+The mapping of the NLP taks to a quantum computation is attributed to the mathematical similarity of the structures underlying DisCoCat and quantum theory.
+This similarity becomes apparent when both are expressed in the graphical language of string diagrams of monoidal categories or process theories \cite{CKbook}.
+The categorical formulation of quantum theory is known as Categorical Quantum Mechanics (CQM) \cite{1319636} and it becomes apparent that the string diagrams describing CQM are tensor networks endowed with a graphical language in the form of a rewrite-system (a.k.a. diagrammatic algebra with string diagrams).
+The language of string diagrams places syntactic structures and quantum processes on equal footing, and thus allows the canonical instantiation of grammar-aware quantum models for NLP.

-In this work, we bring quantum DisCoCat to the current age of noisy intermediate-scale quantum (NISQ) devices \cite{meichanetzidis2020quantum} by adopting the paradigm of PQCs \cite{Schuld2020,Benedetti2019}.
-We argue that DisCoCat can justifiably be termed as ”NISQ-friendly”, as it allows for the execution of proof-of-concept experiments involving a non-trivial corpus, which moreover involves complex grammatical structures.
-We present results on the first-ever QNLP experiment on NISQ devices.
+In this work, we bring DisCoCat to the current age of noisy intermediate-scale quantum (NISQ) devices by performing the first-ever proof-of-concept QNLP experiment on actual quantum processors.
+We employ the framework introduced in Ref. \cite{meichanetzidis2020quantum} by adopting the paradigm of parameterised quantum circuits (PQCs) as quantum machine learning models \cite{Schuld2020,Benedetti2019}, which currently dominates near-term algorithms.
+PQCs can be used to parameterise quantum states and processes, as well as complex probability distributions, and so they can be used in NISQ machine learning pipelines.
+The framework we use in this work allows for the execution of experiments involving non-trivial text corpora, which moreover involves complex grammatical structures.
+The specific task we showcase here is binary classification of sentences in a supervised-learning hybrid classical-quantum QML setup.